 Ingredients

-For the Paste – This curry uses a freshly grounded paste that has ingredients such as whole spices, Kashmiri dry red chilies, vinegar, cumin seeds, mustard seeds, garlic, fresh ginger, and tamarind paste.
+This curry uses a freshly grounded paste that has ingredients such as whole spices, Kashmiri dry red chilies, vinegar, cumin seeds, brown mustard seeds, garlic, fresh ginger, and tamarind paste.

-Whole spices such as coriander seeds, cloves, cinnamon, green cardamoms and black peppercorns are dry roasted and then ground with vinegar soaked dry red chilies.
+Whole spices such as coriander seeds (dhaniya ke beej), cloves (laung), cinnamon (dalchini), green cardamoms (hari elaichi), and black peppercorns (kali mirch) are dry roasted and then ground with dry red chilies.

-As we are using Kashmiri red chilies, it will add a beautiful red color without making the curry too spicy.
+Kashmiri red chilies give a beautiful red color to the curry without making it too spicy.

-Tamarind paste adds a nice tanginess along with vinegar in the curry.
+Tamarind paste (pulp) adds a nice tanginess along with vinegar to the curry.

-For the Curry – Now to make the curry, we will need potatoes, vegetable oil, onion, tomato puree, turmeric powder, salt, and sugar.
+To make the curry, you will need potatoes, neutral-flavored cooking oil, red onions, canned tomato puree (or tomato paste), turmeric powder, salt, and sugar.

 You can use any potatoes for this curry.
 Just peel and cube them before using them.
 If using baby potatoes, then cut them in half.